This site is privately owned and is not affiliated with any government agency. Learn more here

 The state will need the following documents and information to confirm your eligibility for LIHEAP benefits:

 Learn more about the documentation needed during the LIHEAP application process by reviewing the application here.

-You can call the Housing and Community Development agency office where you applied directly to check your application status.
+You can call the HEAT office where you applied directly to check your application status.

 Click here to find your local office and contact information.